Protection Engrs Grp (3)

 – As per normal HV test

-– when hipot & VLF test are conducted?
+– when hipot & VLF tests are conducted?

-– For manufacturing hipot and for diagnostic purposes VLF test conducted.
+– For manufacturing hipot and for diagnostic purposes VLF test was conducted.

 – numerical relay also have blocking future when if relay detect 2nd harmonics & 5th harmonics current

 – Normally set 20% 2nd & 5th harmonics.
 It may be set depending on tx When you energize a transformer there is current in the primary winding and No current in the secondary winding